A Level August 2019

 “These results are highly pleasing and reflect a successful outcome for our students and their teachers.
-Curriculum and assessment changes have made it difficult to predict results but for our part our students have exceeded expectations as reflected in their excellent progress.”
+I wish all our students continued success and every future happiness as they embark upon their next phase in life.”

 J M Leigh

-Whilst the attainment of our students was impressive, their progress was equally notable and I should like to congratulate all our students and their teachers on a remarkable set of results.
+Whilst the attainment of our students was impressive, their progress was more notable and I should like to congratulate all our students and their teachers on a remarkable set of results.

 J M Leigh